maximkulkin/esp32-homekit-camera/README.md

 1. On Add Accessory screen, click `I Don't Have a Code or Cannot Scan` button
 1. The ESP camera accessory should be shown, click the icon
 1. On Uncertified Accessory prompt, select *Add Anyway*
 1. On Enter HomeKit Setup Code, enter setup code
     * Default is `111-11-111`
+    * Found in the HomeKit `Configuration` section above
 1. Click `Continue` button
 1. Select camera location, continue
 1. Enter camera name, continue